 What is machine learning?

-Machine learning is a technique of data science that helps computers learn from existing data in order to forecast future behaviors, outcomes, and trends.
+Machine learning is a data science technique that allows computers to use existing data to forecast future behaviors, outcomes, and trends.
+Using machine learning, computers learn without being explicitly programmed.

 For a brief overview, try the video series Data Science for Beginners.
 Without using jargon or math, Data Science for Beginners introduces machine learning and steps you through a simple predictive model.